Event-Driven Investing: A Comprehensive Guide

 2. Build an Event-Driven Portfolio

 The next step is to build a portfolio that works with your investment strategy.
 Consider spreading your investments across different event-driven opportunities to balance risk.
-You might include a mix of merger arbitrage, distressed securities, and activist investing positions.
+You might include a mix of investments like:

 Each event-driven strategy offers different risk-reward profiles.
 A diversified method can help prevent the potential downsides of any event not playing out as expected.

-3. Work with Financial Advisors
+3. Work With Financial Advisors

 Work with a financial advisor when you’re new to event-driven investing or managing an extensive portfolio.
+A good advisor can help you recognize which events are most promising.

 This can maximize your returns from event-driven investing.